BlueQuartzSoftware/DREAM3D/Documentation/ReferenceManual/UsingDREAM3D/UserInterface.md

 ![Data Browser](Images/OverView-DataBrowser.png)
 @image latex Images/OverView-DataBrowser.png "Data Browser" width=6in

 The **Data Browser** displays the current data structure of the pipeline, including all data containers, attribute matrices, and data arrays that exist in the current pipeline's data container array.
+This tool is a good way to tell at-a-glance the current structure of your data when clicking on filters in the pipeline.

 ---